 Hold for 4 counts

 - Get Active Working from home can mean we might be at risk of not getting enough fresh air or exercise, which is hugely important for our overall health and wellbeing.
 Ensure to take a walk daily or a morning stretch to improve your mental health and get your body moving.
 For those working from home, you can fit in a lunch-time stretch session, or even 5 minute stretches or jumping jacks!

-- Get outdoorsAt the weekends or during the day if you are unable to go to work at this time, get outdoors. the National Trust is opening up all of its grounds free of charge to anyone, so get out and explore new places.
-Being outdoors in the fresh air with nature is known to help improve moods and in turn strengthen immune boosting dopamine levels in the body. people are still Getting outside is also an excellent way to improve your vitamin D status too, which will then further strengthen your immune system.
+- Get outdoorsAt the weekends or during the day if you are unable to go to work at this time, get outdoors and explore new places.
+Being outdoors in the fresh air with nature is known to help improve moods and in turn strengthen immune boosting dopamine levels in the body.
+Getting outside is also an excellent way to improve your vitamin D status too, which will then further strengthen your immune system.

 - Reduce stress.
 There is no doubt that this is a stressful time, so now more than ever we need to prioritise our daily self-care and relaxation.
 Stress can dampen the immune response and increase inflammation, which can make us more susceptible to infection.Therefore, use this time to explore meditation, yoga, and daily journaling, read some books you have been meaning to read.
 Have phone downtime and play family games or connect with family.
 Play more music which is known to improve moods and reduce stress.
 These are all ways to help you stay positive in a worrying uncertain time.